-Disclaimer: This article describes one of my first CQB experiences with the Israeli Defense Forces, compiled from old notes.
-The article is merely an opinion piece—a piece of advice.
+Disclaimer: This article, compiled from old notes, describes one of my first Close Quarters Battle (CQB) experiences with the Israeli Defense Forces.
+The article is merely a piece of advice.

-Back in 2008, on a hot, dusty, and stressful day, we finally reached the physical part of our urban qualification.
+It a hot, dusty, and stressful day of 2008.
+We had finally reached the physical part of our urban qualification.
 The training grounds looked like a small, random settlement straight out of Tatooine.

-It was our first real physical training using various CQB methods, with a great focus on the entry phases and communication.
+It was our first real physical training, using various CQB methods, with a great focus on the entry phases and communication.
 I was number two, behind my buddy, ready to enter the room.
-It was our first time performing with live fire.
-No more paintball games or simulations—a real cause and effect.
-We entered the room via the procedure we learned.
+It was also our first time performing with live fire.
+No more paintball games or simulations — a real cause and effect.
+We entered the room using the procedure we learned.
 The place was filled with sand, and the whole room, which had no windows, quickly turned into one big dust cloud.
 We couldn’t see more than two meters ahead of us.
-Seconds after “stabbing” the 180° to the left, I recognized a continuous passage to the next room and automatically notified my buddy, keeping the flow and initiative.
+Seconds after “stabbing” the 180° to the left, I recognized a passage to the next room and automatically notified my buddy, keeping the flow and initiative.

 “Paper targets never lie.
 They are a true mirror to your actions and they have no manners or pretty words to deliver the truth.
 You failed in the first room, you missed a hidden corner with a small target, and you repeated your failure in the second room.
 You were all dead long ago.”

-I refused to even believe him and started to look for excuses—until he hazed the shit out of us.
+I refused to even believe him and started to look for excuses — until he hazed the shit out of us.
 Simply put, we were too linear and too obvious.
-Much of that can be attributed to the following.
+Much of that can be attributed to the following factors:

 The “White Fatal”